jae686/ioexp/README.md

 * Don't forget to add the Wire.begin(); to your setup function!!
 * When a function requests a pin, you should use the datasheet definition (P0 though P7) !

-After the above steps, you will have several functions avaliable to set and read the IO's of your IO expander. these are ( for simplicity sake in this examples i use myIOexpander, but this should be replaced by the instance name you used then you declared your IOexp instance...)
+After the above steps, you will have several functions available to set and read the IO's of your IO expander.
+For simplicity sake in this examples I use "myIOexpander" , but this should be replaced by the instance name you used then you declared your IOexp instance.

 Refer to the IOExp.h for the all the functions definitions.

 An example is also provided with the library.

 The following function allows to read a single pin's status (it returns true if the the IO is HIGH of false if LOW).

 ```
 #!c++
 bool read(int pin);